phwangktw/phwangktw/README.md

 <h2> About me⚡:</h2>

-I am currently pursuing my master’s degree in Operations Research and Industrial Engineering (ORIE) at UT-Austin.
+I am currently pursuing my PhD degree in Operations Research and Industrial Engineering (ORIE) at UT-Austin.
 Besides the ORIE studies, I am also passionate about practical software development skills.
 I have experience in full-stack web development and know the core concepts of computer science such as data structure, internet, operating systems, object-oriented programming, and database management.

 Prior to my study in the U.S., I obtained my B.S./M.S. degree in chemical engineering in Taiwan and was continued serving as a process engineer in CMP module at TSMC for more than three years.